tabareCapitan/tabarecapitan.github.io/docs/research/index.md

 [more papers](https://www.tabarecapitan.com/morePapers/){: .btn .btn-purple .mr-4}
 {: .text-left }

-where the following symbols are links to...
+where you the following symbols are links to...

 - 📄 PDF
 - 🔗 journal article
 - 🔍 online appendix
 - 💾 replication package

+Also, click on each reference for the abstract.

 Finally, how do I do research?